 When you arrive at your destination, the dog will generally come out in over-sized baggage (unless traveling in-cabin under the seat in front of you) and you show the documents to the customs or other airport officials.
 The dog is picked up at the airport by the adoptive family or volunteers anxiously waiting his/her arrival.

-Recently, Alaska Airlines changed their fleet to Airbuses out of the Cabo airport.
-The airbuses do not have pressurized cargo compartments so dogs cannot fly this airline unless small enough to fly in cabin.
+Recently, Alaska Airlines changed 90% of their fleet from Boeing 737s to Airbuses out of the Cabo airport.
+The airbuses do not have pressurized cargo compartments so dogs cannot fly this aircraft type unless small enough to fly in cabin.
+If you fly Alaska airlines on a 737, reservations for kennel spaces need to be made quickly as these spaces fill up.
+Only 7 dogs total are allowed on a 737 – that is NOT 7 dogs per passenger but 7 dogs for the entire planeload.
+So with this shift of aircraft types, the 737s now fill quickly.

 If you are making reservations to visit La Paz and want to know about some airline choices that are also pet-friendly (having pressurized cargo compartments) check out these options that you may not have considered since they won’t show up on your Hotwire and Expedia searches – but offer excellent prices especially if booking in advance: